 • Student Handouts: Types of Clothes and Describing Clothes

-• Pictures of clothes from magazines or catalogs, or from the collection of laminated pictures you will find at the Bellevue Learning Center.
+• Pictures of clothes from magazines or catalogs, or from the collection of laminated pictures you will find at the Kirkland/Northshore Learning Center.

 • Bring different colored clothes from home: pants, shirts, socks, shoes, dresses, skirts, ties, etc.